 First, consider the type of riding you do.
 If you are an all-around rider who wants a comfortable and protective helmet an enduro style helmet is probably the best bike helmet for you.
 Or perhaps you are a new season pass holder at your local bike park, then a full face helmet would offer you the best protection for your riding style.

 Proper fit is crucial for a mountain bike helmet to feel comfortable while riding, as well as for the helmet to properly protect the user.
 Mountain bike helmets come in different sizes, and each size is adjustable to achieve a perfect fit.
-To find your mountain bike helmet size simply measure the circumference of your head on a level plane, just above your eyebrows.
+To find your mountain bike helmet size simply measure your head around around the largest portion - about one inch above your eyebrows on a level plane.
 Mountain bike helmets will have a size chart to determine what size you'd wear.
 See an example of Fox's Proframe helmet size chart below:

 Mountain bike helmets feature adjustments like chin straps and a fit adjuster on the rear of the helmet.
-The straps allow you to secure the helmet to your head and the fit adjuster will tighten the helmet shell onto the user's head.
+The straps are easy to adjust and allow you to secure the helmet to your head.
+The fit adjuster will tighten the helmet shell onto the user's head.
 See photo below:

 In addition to properly fitting, a mountain bike helmet must be worn properly in order to function as intended.
 The adjustment system and ensuring you order the correct size will allow the helmet to be worn correctly and ultimately provide maximum protection.